Financial aid is available to those who qualify

 Federal Pell Grants are one of the most common federal school grants, and they are funded by the U.S. Department of Education.
 The amount of aid you can receive depends on your financial need, the cost of attendance at a school, among other factors.
 A Pell Grant, unlike a loan, does not need to be repaid.

-Additionally, Rhode Island state grants are awarded based on financial need as determined by your FAFSA.
+Additionally, Rhode Island Promise grants are awarded based on financial need as determined by your FAFSA.

 > Be sure to add the IYRS school code to your FAFSA: 037323.